vegaprotocol/documentation/docs/api/overview.md

 See the [releases page](../releases/overview.md) for a summary of each software release and links to the full changelog on GitHub.

 ## REST APIs
 REST provides endpoints for querying for trading data, account information, ledger movements, asset and market information, and much more.
+The bulk of data can be acquired by querying the trading data API, which is served through data nodes.

 * **Trading data API** providers historic information and cumulative data, and covers a wide range of data, including, but not limited to:
   * liquidity provisions